yeikiu/yeikiu.github.io/cv.md

 ### Senior Software Analyst • [ULPGC](https://ulpgc.es)

 ----

-> "Life is a mountain of solvable problems, and I enjoy that." - James Dyson -
+>"Life is a mountain of solvable problems, and I enjoy that." - James Dyson

 ----

 Personal Details